mathjax/MathJax-docs/web/components/input.rst

    Version 3 included a ``[tex]/all-packages`` components that included most of the TeX extension packages.
-Due to the growing number of extensions, inclduing third-party extensions, the ``all-packages`` extension has been dropped from v4.
+Due to the growing number of extensions, including third-party extensions, the ``all-packages`` extension has been dropped from v4.

 -----